dionsnoeijen/sexy-field-bundle/readme.md

 If you want, enable caching.
 ----------------------------

-Add this to your config.yml
+1: Add this to your config.yml, this will prevent doctrine migrations to remove the table that will be created in the next step.

     doctrine:
       dbal:
         schema_filter: ~^(?!cache_items)~

-Then run: `bin/console sf:ensure-cache` to create the caching table in the database
+2: Then run: `bin/console sf:ensure-cache` to create the caching table in the database

-And add this service to your services.yml
+3: And add this service to your services.yml .
+The second argument (true) is used to enable or disable caching.
+You can make a variable for this.

     Tardigrades\SectionField\Service\DefaultCache:
         public: false